codetheflow/skintest/NOTES.md

 * keyboard keys - documentation

 next
+* use value from the selector like `I.fill(todos.what, as.text.from, todos.user)` maybe it should be a recipe?
 * reporting UX
 * CI
 * multiple selector strategy in $ and $$, data-test-id, search by the text